The Clear Edge

 The ROI:

-I spent 50 hours building what should’ve existed from Day 1.
-That investment has now prevented losses 18 times over (based on monthly audits catching drift).
+• Investment: I spent 50 hours building what should’ve existed from Day 1, and monthly audits have already prevented losses 18 times over.

-Even if it only prevents ONE more $35K collapse over the next 5 years, it’s paid for itself 7x over.
+• Floor outcome: Even if it only prevents one more $35K collapse over the next 5 years, that single event more than covers the hours you invested.

 This failure exposed a gap in my delegation system—I’d built task assignment but skipped the documentation layer.